Parenthood is full of firsts. This includes the many things your baby does for the first time, like coo, smile at you, and hold up her own head.

 Tries pushing up when lying on tummy

 *The milestones listed here are just some of the milestones for babies.
-For a full list of milestones, see the CDC’s Developmental Milestones or talk to your doctor.
+For a full list, see the CDC’s Developmental Milestones or talk to your child’s pediatrician.

 Schedule Well Check Exams for your children at these ages: